Skip to content

 • your cohabiting partner satisfies your pension fund that these conditions had been met for a continuous period of two years immediately before your death.

-You are not required to complete a form to nominate your cohabiting partner.
+You are not required to nominate your cohabiting partner.
 However, you can provide your cohabiting partner’s details to your pension fund.
 Contact your pension fund to see if they have a form you can use to do this.

 A pension will only be paid to your eligible cohabiting partner if you paid into the LGPS after 31 March 2008.